Aiden-FE/compass-artifact/libraries/eslint-config/README_en.md

 ::: warning

-如果是老项目存在异常可以尝试更新 eslint 版本,如果是 cli lint 请更新@vue/cli-plugin-eslint 版本.
+If there is an exception in the old project, you can try to update the eslint version.
+If it is cli lint, please update the @vue/cli-plugin-eslint version.
 :::

-### React 环境使用
+### React environment using

-安装前置依赖
+Install pre-dependencies

 ::: tabs#npmManager